eandrade0010/summit/intellectual/BOOKS.md

 61. *A Connecticut Yankee in King Arthur's Court* by Mark Twain
 62. *Imperialism the Highest Stage of Capitalism* by V.I.
 Lenin
 63. *The Satanic Bible* by Anton Szandor LaVey

+## 2019
+1. *An Enquiry Concerning Human Understanding* by David Hume